JAlcocerT/JAlcocerT/content/blog/concepts-devops.md

 ## Kubernetes

-K8s vs K3s...
+Kubernetes is called sometimes as K8s vs K3s...

 * https://www.xda-developers.com/kubernetes-cluster-raspberry-pi-guide/

 Kubernetes - A tool to manage and automate automated workflows in the cloud.

 It orchestrates the infrastructure to accomodate the changes in workload.

-The developer just need to define a yml with the desired state of your K8s cluster.
+The developer just need to define a `yml` with the **desired state of your K8s cluster**.

-In this project we will be collecting **Temperature and Humidity Data** from a DHT11 or a DHT22 Sensor working together with a Raspberry Pi.

-The data store will be in MongoDB, which will live in a Docker container.
+### Rancher: k3s

 Rancher is an open source container management platform built for organizations that deploy containers in production.

 Rancher makes it easy to run Kubernetes everywhere, meet IT requirements, and empower DevOps teams.

-### Rancher: k3s

 Setting up a High-availability K3s Kubernetes Cluster for Rancher.